A broad lace

 Lower the left loops.

-Work with the left hand (in mirror image):
+Work with the left hand:

 Lower the right loops.